1. Output information

 The registration of marriages taking place in England and Wales is a service carried out by the Local Registration Service in partnership with the General Register Office (GRO).
 Legally, a marriage takes place in either a civil or religious ceremony and is recorded in a register.

-Final marriage statistics, which are required to be laid before Parliament, are currently published just over two years after the end of the reference year.
+Final marriage statistics, which are required to be laid before Parliament, have generally been published just over two years after the end of the reference year.
 Figures on marriages of same-sex couples are now included within our annual marriages release alongside figures on marriages of opposite-sex couples.

 Our marriage statistics report annual figures for marriages that took place in England and Wales for a calendar year.
 The statistics are produced by: